EFFECTIVE DATE: 8/27/2020

 Personal Data We Collect from Third Parties

 We may obtain Personal Data about you through or in connection with our Operations from third parties.
-These third parties may include our affiliates, our business partners, social media sites, ad networks and analytics providers.
+These third parties may include our parent companies, affiliates, our business partners, social media sites, ad networks, analytics providers and other third parties that you authorize to share your Personal Data with us or otherwise inform you that they will share your Personal Data with us.
 We may also collect Personal Data about you from others that refer you to our organization.

 Personal Data We Automatically Collect